ArnaudLoos/HomeAssistant-Presentation/README.md

 ```
 (trigger)    When I arrive home
-(condition)  and it is after sunset:
+(condition)  and it is after sunset
 (action)     Turn the lights in the living room on
 ```
 With trigger and action being mandatory and condition being optional.